 Santiago, Chile - Things to Do in Santiago

-Booking Tip: Free walking tours operate daily from the plaza (tip-based, usually $10-15 USD).
-Visit early morning or late afternoon to avoid crowds and harsh midday sun.
+Booking Tip: Free walking tours operate daily from Plaza de Armas (tip-based, budget $10-15).
+Palace tours are free but require advance online booking.
+Best visited in morning or late afternoon to avoid crowds and heat.

 Getting There

-the city is served by Arturo Merino Benítez International Airport (SCL), located about 15km northwest of the city center.
-The airport connects the city to major cities worldwide, with direct flights from North America, Europe, and throughout South America.
-From the airport, travelers can reach downtown via the efficient Airport Express bus service (45 minutes, $2 USD), official taxis ($25-35 USD), or ride-sharing apps like Uber.
-The city is also accessible by long-distance buses from other Chilean cities and neighboring countries, with the main terminal being Terminal San Borja.
+Santiago is served by Arturo Merino Benítez International Airport (SCL), located about 15km northwest of the city center.
+The airport connects to major cities worldwide with direct flights from North America, Europe, and throughout South America.
+From the airport, travelers can reach downtown via the efficient Centropuerto bus service ($2-3), official taxis ($25-35), ride-sharing apps, or rental cars.
+The journey typically takes 30-45 minutes depending on traffic and destination.
+For overland travel, Santiago is well-connected by bus to other Chilean cities and neighboring countries, with the main terminal being Terminal San Borja.

 Getting Around